Russ Stoner knew what he and his players were up against in his first season as head coach of the Spring Grove football team.

 "Last year, we didn't have any experience whatsoever, including the coaching staff," he said.
 "We were trying to figure out what offenses we should be running, and what defenses we should be running."

 Playing every week against more experienced teams, the Rockets managed just one victory in 10 tries.
 The season left a bad taste in the mouths of the players, who vowed that it wouldn't happen again.
 They began working to make good on that promise in January, seven months before the official opening day of practice in August.
 No footballs or fans in the stands.
-Just lifting, running and stretching,
+Just lifting, running and stretching, all designed to make the players bigger, stronger and faster.

 "I think I saw the change coming during the third week (in January) when the kids bought in to what we were trying to do," Stoner said.
 "They were all here, and the coaches were all here.
 Our kids committed themselves to the weight room, and now, you can see the result.
 They're stronger and more athletic."